MarijaBorisov/ngsi-tools/README.md

 ###### **Rules**

-NGSI Connector API has support for rules, they represent a key aspect of API by providing users with a platform for customizing aspect of data creation before sending data to Fiware Orion.
+NGSI Connector API has support for rules, they represent a key aspect of API by providing users with a platform for customizing aspects of data creation before sending data to Fiware Orion.

 Rules make sure that data which is sent to Fiware Orion keep its integrity and structure, it becomes essentials when working with big files.
 Files can contain up to 3000 and more entities making sure that data is sent to Fiware Orion is of the right format, type, etc... become an almost impossible task, rules solve this problem by adding this layer to NGSI Connector API.

-Rules are customizable, users can create, remove or edit rules, at the moment of writing rules can be created only manually but REST option will be added in future.
+Rules are customizable, users can create, remove or edit rules, and the REST option is added.

 **Rule operations**: